bluetree-service/benchmark/README.md

 2. To measure time from _start_ time, until some position use `::setMarker('some description')`, that will save time execution and memory usage from start, or previous marker to current position.
 3. After we set sime markers, use `::stop()` to halt benchmark.
 4. Use `::calculateStats()` to get information about execution time and memory usage.
-It returns complete html, so to show it just use `echo`.

 ```php
 \Benchmark\Performance\Timer::start();